mongodb-university/csfle-guides/java/README.md

 Once the server is running, run `mvn compile exec:java -Dexec.mainClass="com.mongodb.csfle.DataEncryptionKeyCreator"` from the `csfle-examples/java` directory to create a data encryption key.

-Once you have created your key, run `mvn compile exec:java -Dexec.mainClass="com.mongodb.csfle.InsertDataWithEncryptedFields"` from the `csfle-examples/java` directory to insert an encrypted document into MongoDB.
+Once you have created your key, add your key to your `InsertDataWithEncryptedFields` class and run `mvn compile exec:java -Dexec.mainClass="com.mongodb.csfle.InsertDataWithEncryptedFields"` from the `csfle-examples/java` directory to insert an encrypted document into MongoDB.

-Complete the remainder of the guide as is done with KMS providers other than KMIP.